geekuillaume/DevExplorations/src/pages/nodejs_async_hooks_to_get_per_request_context/index.md

 - The `Timeout` resource callback was called and we logged the current `asyncId` which is equals to 2
 - The `Timeout` resource was destroyed and our `destroy` hook was triggered

-There are also two other hooks: `before` and `after` but I haven't found use for them yet.
-Tell me if you have some ideas and I'll add them to this post.
+There are also two other hooks: `before` and `after`.
+They can be used to monitor the timings of some asynchronous resources like external HTTP requests or SQL queries.

 ## Okay, but what's the point?